DavidAnson/markdownlint-cli2/README.md

 - `0`: Linting was successful and there were no errors (there may be warnings)
 - `1`: Linting was successful and there were errors (and possibly warnings)
 - `2`: Linting was not successful due to a problem or failure

+### Formatting

+Some editors implement document formatting by invoking an external program, passing the text of the current document on standard input (`stdin`), and reading the formatted result from standard output (`stdout`).
+This scenario is supported by the `--format` command-line parameter.
+When `--format` is set:

+- Globs and other input sources are ignored
+- The `--fix` parameter is implicitly set
+- The exit code `1` is not used

 ## Rule List